apache/yetus/asf-site-src/source/documentation/in-progress/precommit/robots/index.html.md

 # Sentinel Mode

 If stuck Docker containers are a problem, a more aggressive robot may be enabled with the `--sentinel` option.
 This option enables killing containers that have been running for over 24 hours as well.
+See the documentation on [docker](../docker) for more information.

 # Continuous Improvement